Wednesday, April 02, 2008

 She's a kitchen hand and

-The work is okay
+the work is okay

-But she often recalls that
+but she often recalls that

-Stupid day
+stupid day

-When she bumped up her age,
+when she bumped up her age,

-Rose a year up from six,
+rose a year up to seven...

 What would've only panned out

-If she'd just said "six".
+if only she'd just said "six".

 Thursday, December 27, 2007